trecakov/rhcsa9/readme.md

 # RHCSA v9 Preparation
-This repository contains my notes on all objectives and practice situation for this exam.
+This is a fork from aggressiveHiker/rhcsa9 repository that contains my notes on all objectives and an extended list of practice tasks for this exam.

 ## Content
 The repository is broken into three main areas: